danieljanderson/Life_game/known_issues.md

 keep track of how many times a activity has been done.

 I need to add a way to keep track of the length of time someone started to date and when it ended.

+Add a way to remove multiple jobs, hobbies, etc